 The goal of strategic discernment was never simply reconfiguration.
 The goal was and continues to be vibrant ministries, partners rooted deeply in the Ignatian tradition and Jesuit communities that serve and inspire us toward a future rich in the service of Christ’s mission.

 To the left you will find links to key documents related to strategic discernment.

 The Society's Superior General appoints a president to oversee the work of the Jesuit Conference.
-The Jesuit Conference Board is comprised of the eight provincials of the United States.
+The Jesuit Conference Board is comprised of the nine provincials of Canada and the United States.
 National secretariats under the direction of the executive secretary/socius staff its mission.